Headless Agents: Deploy Skills as MCP Servers — Full Guide from Concept to Three Clients

 name="summarize_repo",

-description="Fetch recent commits and open PRs for a GitHub repo, then return a structured summary.",
+description="Fetch recent commits and open PRs for a GitHub repo and return a structured summary.",

 inputSchema={